 How to Test Deep Links on Android & iOS devices

-• The deeplink tester will check that the deep links work correctly and redirect users to the intended destination.
-This involves testing them across different operating systems, devices, and browsers to ensure compatibility.
+Deeplink testers can facilitate this by checking whether the deep links work correctly and redirect users to the intended destination.
+They test them across different operating systems, devices, and browsers to ensure compatibility.

 What are Deep Links?